wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - [TODO] Readme - PayPal Integration Onboarding CP1.
+- Added output escaping to the 'list_type' parameter in the 'Post and Page Protection' menu tab.

 = 4.3.5 =
 - Updated the German language translation file.
 Thanks to Stefan.